Data Transfer

 On Windowslocalhost$ cd %HOMEPATH%\Documents\portal-data\

-localhost$ sftp bjones@host:/transfer/directory/path
+localhost$ sftp bjones@stampede3.tacc.utexas.edu:/transfer/directory/path

 Password: